thibaudk/ossia.github.io/_posts/2021-06-07-creating-ossia-score-addons.md

 To use the templates, simply clone the repo and run `./init.sh YourAddonName`: this will rename everything and make sure that you start from something that builds.
 Every template has a simple example built-in in order to get started quickly.
+They also come with Github actions which will test your code on macOS, Windows and Linux automatically.

 Note that the templates would definitely benefit from more polish ; any contribution is welcome !